 What this looks like in therapy: In its simplest form, the therapist in a session might say, “Where do you sense that feeling (or thought) in your body?
 What do you sense?
 Is it hot or cold, rough or smooth, dense or diffuse?
 Stay with the sensations and notice what happens.”
 When sensations change, perceptions shift.
 The body’s wisdom has a chance to express itself and the system is able to self-regulate.
 Trauma dysregulates the nervous system.
 By using somatic therapies, we enable the nervous system to move re-regulate so can deal with what is happening in your life, past, present and future.

 3 Types of Somatic Therapy:

 Somatic Experiencing encourages resiliency in the nervous system by encouraging a person to track their activation as they describe what happened before, during, and after an event.
 SE enables a person to maintain their equilibrium while processing the events by working with small pieces at a time and releasing or discharging the sensations (heat, cold, shaking, or tears) that arise.
 Developed by Peter Levine, Ph.D.

 Sensorimotor psychotherapy uses the body’s intelligence to help tell the story and create a new one.
-By bring attention to gestures, facial expressions and body language, people release stuck feelings and emotions.
+By bringing attention to gestures, facial expressions, and body language, people release stuck feelings and emotions.
 Developed by Pat Ogden, Ph.D.

 Trauma Resiliency Model (TRM)